kamailio/kamailio-wiki/docs/cookbooks/5.7.x/core.md

 ### maxbuffer

-The size in bytes not to be exceeded during the auto-probing procedure of discovering and increasing the maximum OS buffer size for receiving UDP messages (socket option SO_RCVBUF).
+The size in bytes multiplied by 2 not to be exceeded during the auto-probing procedure of discovering and increasing the maximum OS buffer size for receiving UDP messages (socket option SO_RCVBUF).
 Default value is 262144.

 Example of usage: